History at Streatham Campus: New students

 Studying History at university is about developing your confidence, independent thinking and your ability to work without supervision.
 It will help you to identify key reading, collect and organise important information quickly and express it clearly in written and oral work, to support your own ideas.
 History at Exeter offers a range of subjects, stretching from early Medieval England, through histories of religion, class, power, race, war and empire, into the late twentieth century.
 We hope that you will enjoy the mix of subjects, approaches, time periods, and that you benefit from the expertise, enthusiasm and commitment of my colleagues.

 We look forward to welcoming you!

 Head of History

-If there is any reason why you may not be here for Freshers', please get in contact with the Amory Hub Team, who support History students, as soon as possible by emailing firstname.lastname@example.org.
+During Fresher's Week you should attend the Academic Induction events and activities for your subject/s, as detailed below.
+If there is any reason why you may not be here for Fresher's Week, please contact the Amory Hub, who support History students, as soon as possible by emailing email@example.com.